slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 ```

-Performs a partial update on an existing profile.
+Performs a partial update on an existing role.

 | Arguments | Type | Description |
 |---------------|---------|----------------------------------------|